Oh My Gosh, Vegetables Everywhere!

 Now I'm it trouble!
 This happens every June when my 2000-plus square foot garden comes into production.

 So for now we have quite a "mess" - if you call it that.
 If we can only tolerate and get beyond the next 4 weeks then vegetable production will subside (and so too will my "being in trouble").
 But for now we seem to be "drowning" in cucumbers, eggplant, tomatoes, and sweet corn.
-(The photo at the left is just the morning harvest.)
-The squash, peppers, blueberries, and asparagus beans are coming in at a "controlled rate".
-All will be put to a good use.
-Much will be given away, much will be eaten, and much will frozen or canned.
-Time will be needed for the latter.

 I saw a recent post on a gardening forum stating the opinion that it costs MORE to grow vegetables than it does to get them from the produce market.
 I guess this might be the case if you are planting just one plant, but once the economies of scale take over then the economics are overwhelmingly in favor of planting vs purchasing.
 Be aware that economics aren't the whole story.
 Surely there is fun, exercise, gratification for a successful harvest, the reward of fresh vegetables, the good feelings from sharing, etc. etc. But also what comes with this is an element of disorder and work associated with a bountiful crop and thereby resulting in ample opportunity to "get into trouble."